COVID-19 has turned the world on its head.

 Our way of life and our very way of existing has been thrown into focus.

 As we look for ways to cope with a new global threat to every human’s health and well-being on the planet, it appears that there are changes we can all make to our lifestyles that may strengthen immunity and boost our immune system.

 While we all have vastly different ways of life, we can do a few things to change the way we live to a more healthy way of life.
 Although there is no current evidence to suggest this would have any effect on whether we contract or become very ill from COVID-19, it will undoubtedly improve our overall health and, in turn, may have a positive impact on our immune systems.

 Here is a rundown of how we can boost our general health level, bolster our immune systems and cut the risks of developing life-threatening conditions in the future.

-5 ways to stay healthy during and post COVID-19.
+5 ways to stay healthy and boost your immune system during COVID-19.

 1. You are what you eat!